 Monitoring Satisfactory Academic Progress

-Each student’s progress will be reviewed at the end of each semester to determine satisfactory academic progress.
+Each student’s progress reviewed at the end of the year to determine satisfactory academic progress.
 Students not meeting the standard for a particular term will be placed on financial aid warning, receive a one-semester financial aid award, and are notified in writing by the Financial Aid Office.
 Financial aid warnings consist of the summer term and the semester following placement of warning.
 Students have a one-semester grace period to make up academic deficiencies.
 Students on financial aid warning who fail to meet the standard by the end of the next semester will be placed on financial aid suspension until all academic requirements are met.
 No institutional, state or federal financial assistance eligibility can be certified until academic deficiencies are satisfied.

 Once financial aid eligibility has been terminated due to lack of satisfactory academic progress, the student must make up all deficiencies in cumulative grades and/or credit hours earned for his or her academic level before financial aid eligibility will be reinstated.
 Only Research or Rockhurst courses can be used to make up deficiencies in cumulative grade point average, but courses that are pre-approved for transfer credit can make up deficiencies in hours.